theo-keyzer/Core-gen/python/app/tst/inlet/nest.md

 A control field of a nested node.
 The value 1 is for the top level, 2, next level down and so on.
 This is to create a tree from one node type.
-To navigate to the nodes one level down, use `Its group.right`.
+To navigate to the nodes one level down, use `Its group`.
-To navigate one level up, use `Its group.left`.
-The `Its group.up` goes to the node above it of the same level.
-The `Its group.down`, to the node below.
 The value 0 is for nodes that do not form part of this set.
 There can be more than one control field for different tree layouts.

 ```